USAA Arbitration Process

-Were you in a car accident?
-You may think that the auto insurance in effect will pay for your medical bills, pain and suffering, and lost wages.
-But sometimes, insurance settlements do not go as planned.
-If you have USAA insurance and have difficulty reaching a fair settlement, arbitration may be your best legal option.
-Let’s go over the USAA arbitration process.
+If you were injured in a car accident, you may think that the auto insurance will automatically pay for all your medical bills, property damage, and lost wages.
+But often times car accident settlements do not go as planned.
+If you have USAA insurance and have difficulty reaching a fair settlement, car accident arbitration may be your best legal option.
+This article will explore the USAA arbitration process.

-Car accident claims often include an arbitration hearing if settlement negotiations break down.
-Perhaps USAA thinks you shared part of the blame for the accident, or something else caused your injuries.
-Whatever the reason, arbitration can help you settle a claim without going through a court trial’s time and expense.
+Car accident settlement negotiations can sometimes end in arbitration hearing if settlement negotiations break down.
+Perhaps USAA thinks you shared part of the blame for the accident, something else caused your injuries, or the ongoing treatment may not be as lengthy or expensive.
+Whatever the reason, the USAA arbitration process is there to help you settle your auto accident claim without going through the expense and hassle of litigation.

-A USAA auto insurance policy is a contract between you and the insurance provider.
-Insurance companies usually require arbitration after settlement negotiations break down because it is less expensive than going to court.
+An auto insurance policy is a contract between you and the insurance company.
+Nearly all insurance companies require arbitration in their contracts as a means to handle disputes if settlement negotiations break down.
+Arbitration is favored by companies because it’s usually much faster and more affordable than going to court.

 Can you still go to court if you disagree with the arbitration decision?
 Maybe.
 There are two types of arbitration: